Mokbul Hossain (Pabna-2 politician)

-Mokbul Hossain (Bengali:মোকবুল হসেন), also known as Maqbul Hossain Santu, was Jatiya Party (Ershad) politician and the Member of Parliament of Pabna-2.
+Mokbul Hossain (Bengali:মোকবুল হসেন), also known as Maqbul Hossain Santu, was Jatiya Party (Ershad) politician and a member of parliament for Pabna-2.
 He was a presidium of the Jatiya Party (Ershad).

 Career

 Hossain fought in the Bangladesh Liberation War.

 Hossain was elected to parliament from Pabna-2 as a Jatiya Party candidate in 1986.
 He was re-elected in 1988.
 He served as the chairperson of the Pabna District Council.

 Death

 Hossain died on 28 August 2021 in Shimla Hospital and Diagnostic Center in Pabna District, Bangladesh.
 He was buried in Arifpur graveyard.